 (c) Cessation-ism – I can find no support for the doctrine of “cessation-ism”.
 While I do not necessarily consider this doctrine outright “heresy” or a fellowship-breaker, it sadly does practice a form of godliness but denies the power thereof and robs Christians of part of their inheritance and empowerment to carry out God’s work in their lives.
 Also, people robbed of true Biblical spirituality are likely to be drawn into forms of occult and new age mysticism to satisfy a desire for spirituality.

-(d) Hyper-Charisma – While the work of the Holy Spirit has not “ceased”, I do know that the Holy Spirit does not contradict Himself.
+(d) Pentecostal/Charismatics – The work of the Holy Ghost has not “ceased”, however, the Holy Ghost does not contradict Himself.
 He does all things “decently and in order”, and He glorifies Jesus and the Father.

 (e) Preterism/Amillenialism/Post-Millenial – Most of these folks think anything that doesn’t agree with them is heresy, but I’m willing to have lunch with them and discuss it.

-(f) Harpatzo – I only know two points regarding the catching away or “rapture” for sure: 1) there will be a catching away, and 2) it will happen sometime between now and when Jesus places His feet on the Mount of Olives at His second coming (Zech 14:4; Acts 1:11-12).
+(f) Harpatzo – Two points regarding the catching away or “rapture” we can agree on is: 1) there will be a catching away, and 2) it will happen sometime between now and when Jesus places His feet on the Mount of Olives at His second coming (Zech 14:4; Acts 1:11-12).

 The only debate is concerning the timing, which will become clearer and more apparent the closer we get to the time.
 The only thing I can say for sure about timing is that it is “at the last trump” (1 Cor 15:52).
 Many of the details concerning end time events have been sealed up until the appropriate time, so while there is no “new” revelation, there is an increased understanding of what has been revealed the closer we get to the time of fulfillment.